huynguy-db/arcion-docs/content/docs/target-setup/confluent.md

 ---
 pageTitle: Documentation for Confluent as target
 title: Confluent
 description: "Seamlessly integrate Confluent as data Target with other platforms using Arcion.
-Connect via SASL or SSL and configure Applier for real-time data loading."
+Connect via SASL and configure Applier for real-time data loading."
 bookHidden: true
 bookSearchExclude: true
 ---